Credit Q&A:”Does a Credit Check Lower Your Credit Score?”

-Well, like all things in the credit score realm, it depends.
+I get this question all the time, and like all things in the credit score realm, it depends.
 Sigh…

 Checking Your Own Credit Will Not Lower Your Credit Score!

 Let’s knock out the easy ones first.
-If you’re simply checking your own credit via a free credit score website or via the FTC’s free credit report program, your credit score will not be affected in any way.
-This means it won’t go up or down.
+If you’re simply checking your own credit via a free credit score website like Credit Karma or Credit Sesame, your credit score will not be affected in any way.

 These consumer credit reports (and scores) allow you to see what’s up with your credit history, but pose no harm to you because you’re not actually seeking new credit, at least not right then and there.